Baku Tower

 Baku Tower is a skyscraper in Baku, Azerbaijan.
+Standing at 276.3 m with 49 floors, it is currently the tallest building in Azerbaijan and the Caucasus region, but it will be dethroned by the upcoming 323 m tall Cipriani Tower upon its completion in 2031.
+Construction began in 2014 and was completed in 2020.

-It is currently the tallest skyscraper in Azerbaijan.
-It has 49 above ground floors and a height of 276.3 m.
-Construction started in 2014, and was completed in 2020.
-Baku Tower is primarily used for office space.
-The address of Baku Tower is 109 Heydar Aliyev Avenue.
-The building is made from reinforced concrete and steel.
-It was headed by architect Eren Yorulmazer.
+The tower is primarily used for office space and is located at 109 Heydar Aliyev Avenue.
+The building is constructed of reinforced concrete and steel, and the project was led by architect Eren Yorulmazer.